stevehetland/loquacious-octo-tanuki/README.md

 # loquacious-octo-tanuki
-Temporary repo to play around with
+Permanent repo to play around with